-- Data from the national GP patient survey showed patients rated the practice higher than others for several aspects of care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - The practice offered flexible appointment times based on individual needs and we saw evidence of how the practice had responded to the needs of vulnerable patients with compassion and empathy. - Information for patients about the services available was easy to understand and accessible. - We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality.
+- Data from the national GP patient survey showed patients rated the practice higher than others for several aspects of care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - The practice offered flexible appointment times based on individual needs and we saw evidence of how the practice had responded to the needs of vulnerable patients with compassion and empathy. - There was limited information available for patients about the services available in the local area. - We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality.